zubxxr/Vehicle-Data-Simulation-and-Visualization/README.md

 ### Experiment 7: Sending OBD Data to Eclipse Ditto

 1. Copy File
-    - Create a copy of the retrieve_obd_data_from_kuksa.py file in the ‘kuksa-ditto’ folder and rename it to ‘send_recieved_obd_data_to_ditto.py’.
+    - Create a copy of your completed `retrieve_obd_data_from_kuksa.py` file, rename it to `send_recieved_obd_data_to_ditto.py` and place it inside the `kuksa-ditto` folder.

 2. Add These Imports
     - Add the following imports under the existing imports.
         ```python
         import json
         import requests
         ```

 3. Add The Following Code
-    - Add the following code at the top of the file under the imports.
-This code will be above the main function.
-You will find them at the start of this module under each of the following sections:
+    - The code for each bullet point is provided at the start of this module.
+Add them to the top of the `send_recieved_obd_data_to_ditto.py` file under the imports but above the main function.
         ```
         - URLs and Authentication Variables
         - Function 1: get_thing(thingID)